teresa-wolfiivp/notes/README.md

 4. Optimize for readability and clarity before prematurely optimizing for performance.
 5. Test your code thoroughly to ensure its correctness, which also aids in understanding its purpose and behavior.
 6. Continuously refactor your code to keep it clean and efficient as your project evolves.

+# 2024-02-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance debugging, testing, and collaboration—keys to successful software development."

+In essence, don't overcomplicate or micro-optimize your code prematurely without evidence that it's a performance bottleneck.
+Clear, functional code often leads to better long-term efficiency and scalability than short-sighted optimizations.